 And once you’ve learned things like how to make fresh homemade pasta and how to not burn chocolate chip pancakes we can start talking less about the hows and more about the whys of cooking.
 I write what I like to call Conversation Starters, posts about the significance of food, and I really hope you’ll join the discussion fun.

-Whether you’re brand new to cooking or an experienced home culinarian, there’s something here for you to enjoy.
+Whether you’re brand new to cooking or an experienced home culinarian, there’s something here for you and your family to enjoy.

 About the Cook

 I’m a cook, not a chef, and with the exception of one home economics class in 7th grade, I haven’t had any formal cooking training.
 While my parents tried to teach me to cook as a child I was very stubborn and the most I mastered was scrambled eggs, pancakes, and chocolate chip cookies.
 In college I survived on rice and beans and my roommates’ leftovers.

 I am living proof that you can learn to cook (and cook well, if I do say so myself) entirely from cookbooks and the internet even after you have kids and your days are busier than you ever thought possible.

 As far as a home cooking philosophy goes, I believe food should:

 - Be made of real, fresh, and preferably organic ingredients.

 - Taste good.

 - Be shared with others (including dogs).

-And in the spirit of full disclosure I should probably tell you I’m one of those people that drinks wine while cooking (in front of my kids, gasp!) and butchers a rooster or rabbit on occasion (again, in front of my kids, double gasp!) – I hope we can still be friends.
+And in the spirit of full disclosure I should probably tell you I’m one of those people who drinks wine while cooking (in front of my kids, gasp!) and butchers a rooster or rabbit on occasion (again, in front of my kids, double gasp!) – I hope we can still be friends.